MultiSafepay/docs/content/integration/checkouts/payment-pages/styling-payment-pages.md

 ---
 We recommend styling MultiSafepay payment pages to be consistent with the look and feel of your website.

-## Via your MultiSafepay account
+## Via your MultiSafepay dashboard

-To style payment page templates from your MultiSafepay account, follow these steps:
+To style payment page templates from your MultiSafepay dashboard, follow these steps:

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Settings** > **Website settings** > **Website**.
 3. Click the **Template** button.
 4. Use the WYSIWYG editor to style the payment page template.